dadflip/Maia/README.md

 4. Submit a pull request.

 ## License

-This project is licensed under the GNU General License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the GNU General License - see the **LICENSE** file for details.

----

 **Note**: Make sure to replace `/path/to/maia` with your actual project directory path.

 Feel free to add more details, sections, or customize this template further to suit your project's needs.
-This README template covers the essential sections, but you can expand it with additional information as required.
+This **README** template covers the essential sections, but you can expand it with additional information as required.